Fostering a healthy headspace is an important part of staying well—especially as we move into the busy winter months.

 I allocated at least 30 minutes every day to chat with my close friends.
 I scheduled these video calls at 10:00 pm to have something to look forward to at the end of the day.
 I figured that these evening chats would allow me to clear my head after a long day of studying and to de-stress before bedtime.

 What I discovered and took away

 Bonding with my friends helped to ease the stress of school—even if it was only for a short period of time.
 I found myself focusing on sharing with and listening to my friends during the scheduled calls.
-Turning my attention toward others allowed me to take a break from my own thoughts—which was really refreshing given a typical school day this year involves plenty of introspection and isolation.
+Turning my attention toward others allowed me to take a break from my own thoughts, which was really refreshing.

 Throughout the week, I did notice that I would often lose track of time.
 The half-hour chats often turned into 2-hour calls, revealing just how easy it was to talk longer than I actually had time for!
 Although the longer calls felt good in the moment, the aftermath of “lost” time reminded me to maintain boundaries and balance when it comes to schoolwork and socializing.

 Another thing I noticed was a shift in my study schedule.
 In a regular week, I would scramble to complete my schoolwork in the evenings.
 Setting aside time for social connection each night forced me to either finish work before 10:00 pm, or move some of it to the next day.
 Initially, this change in schedule felt unnatural.
 However, as the week progressed, this shift allowed me to create space for relaxation in the evenings and prioritize my wellbeing.
 And I learned two key things:

 - Making time for friends allows me to recharge my social battery—even if I don’t manage to finish all of my tasks for a particular day

 - Coming back to my projects the next day with a clear head is better than rushing through my to-do list in the evening